'You're meant to be a president for all the people': Traveller group hits back at 'desperate' Casey

-Latest: A spokesperson for Traveller rights group Pavee Point has said that comments made by presidential candidate Peter Casey were distrubing and disappointing.
+Latest: A spokesperson for Traveller rights group Pavee Point has said that comments made by presidential candidate Peter Casey were disturbing and disappointing.

 Martin Collins has called on Mr Casey to step down after saying that Travellers should not be recognised as an ethnic minority and describing them as "basically people that are camping on somebody else's land".